 Outlined below is performance against the 4 outcomes set out in the council plan under the 'clean and green environment' priority.
 We have rated our achievement of planned actions and outcomes this quarter as green as progress has been made to sustain our capacity to deliver an improved environment.
-Performance on 6 key performance indicator measures of success can be reported this quarter, 5 of which (83.3%) have achieved or performed above target and are rated green.
-One (16.7%) is below the annual target but within acceptable variance and is rated amber.
+Performance on 2 key performance indicator measures of success can be reported this quarter both of which (100%) have achieved or performed above target and are rated green.
+A further 2 performance indicators are 'data only'.

 Outcome: reduce the carbon footprint and foster sustainable development in Medway The Council is focusing on reducing its own carbon footprint as a priority.
-As part of this a business case is being developed for a number of spend-to-save initiatives in order to reduce the Council's footprint focusing on the highest energy consuming buildings.
+As part of this a business case is being developed for a number of spend-to-save initiatives in order to reduce the Council's footprint focussing on the highest energy consuming buildings.
 The introduction of Automated Meter Readers (AMRs) is being progressed to enable building managers to identify energy consumption peaks and areas to be targeted for savings.